-But what was happening can only be called “Christian bullying.”
-The more they pressured this fellow and the more they forced him to walk on bended stumps the more agonized his face.
+It;s “Christian bullying.”
+The more they pressured this fellow and the more they forced him to walk on bent stumps of legs the more agonized his face.
 Everyone here was well meaning – so what went wrong?

 People often refuse to pray for another person’s healing saying, “But I don’t have enough faith.”
 True, you don’t, and that is quite right.
 You don’t have the faith to heal; you can’t in yourself heal anyone.
 I cannot fail when I pray for you to be healed because I know only Jesus does it.
 It is not on my back.
 But neither does 15 minutes of loud scripture reading and vocal pressure do anything either.